 Transition exams are usually held at the end of Y12.
 However, in 2020 these have been taken in September for students to carry on into Y13 in each subject.
 Students are expected to achieve a minimum of a grade E to successfully progress.
 The transition exams are also used to make predictions on A-level outcomes.

-During the 'lockdown' caused by the Coronavirus pandemic, students were set work through Google Classroom.
-A limited number of subjects carried out virtual teaching and students were invited into school for one week of face-to-face teaching prior to the summer holiday.
+During the 'lockdown' caused by the Coronavirus pandemic, students were set work through Google classroom.
+No live teaching took place from March - July.
+A very small number of teachers, and therefore subjects, carried out virtual teaching from June and students who had found it difficult to engage with learning during the closure, were invited into school for one week of face-to-face teaching prior to the summer holiday.